-This course contains 13 chapters and a proctored course final exam:
+This topic is covered in 13 chapters, followed by the proctored course final exam:

-Chapter 1 - Contract Law Overview
+- 1. Contract Law Overview

-Chapter 2 - Developing Agency Relationships
+- 2. Developing Agency Relationships

-Chapter 3 - Buyer Agency
+- 3. Buyer Agency

-Chapter 4 - Exploring Agency Concepts and Disclosure
+- 4. Exploring Agency Concepts and Disclosure

-Chapter 5 - Exploring Agency Relationships
+- 5. Exploring Agency Relationships

-Chapter 6 - The Creation of Agency Representation in Real Estate
+- 6. The Creation of Agency Representation in Real Estate

-Chapter 7 - Representation Disclosure and Non-agency Relationships
+- 7. Representation Disclosure and Non-agency Relationships

-Chapter 8 - Avoiding Conflicts of Interest, Lawsuits, and Sanctions
+- 8. Avoiding Conflicts of Interest, Lawsuits, and Sanctions

-Chapter 9 - Brokerage Agreements
+- 9. Brokerage Agreements

-Chapter 10 - Compensation
+- 10. Compensation

-Chapter 11 - Agency and Broken Relationships
+- 11. Agency and Broken Relationships

-Chapter 12 - Minimizing Risk in Agency Relationships
+- 12. Minimizing Risk in Agency Relationships

-Chapter 13 - Protecting Agency Relationships Through Data Security
+- 13. Protecting Agency Relationships Through Data Security

-Course Objectives
+Learning Objectives

-By the time you have completed this course, you will have learned:
+By the time you have completed this section, you will have learned: